SARDINES – AN EXCELLENT FOOD

 - all fruit except a few dried botija olives per week

-most juices except a little wheat grass juice twice a week (not carrot juice, as of February 6, 2017).
+most juices except 10-12 ounces of carrot juice or a little wheat grass juice twice a week.

 - “green superfoods” except for kelp capsules